mrkkrp/fix-word/README.md

    one for downcasing, and one for capitalizing.

-2. Commands on regions don't have dedicated key bindings and what's even
+2. Commands on regions don't have dedicated key bindings and what's even worse—they are disabled by default!

-   worse: they are disabled by default!
+3. Commands like `upcase-word` depend on the position of pointer inside word, now tell me what's expected result of upcase command here:

-3. Commands like `upcase-word` depend on position of pointer inside word, now tell me what's expected result of upcase command here: `"fo^o"`?
+   `"fo^o"`?
 I bet you want `"FOO"`, not `"foO"`.
 The same applies to capitalization, etc. These commands should work on entire word no matter what.

 4. You need to use arguments for commands like `upcase-word` to make them correct words that you've just written.
 What's even worse, you can fix